huangkun101230/ROS-dndb-node/README.md

     `source devel/setup.bash`<br />
     `rosrun ROS-dndb-node ros_dndb_node.py`
   * If there are any complications, make sure the topic this node is subscribed to has the same name.
 Type `rostopic list` to see current topics published
-* To find the published depthmap, in a new terminal type `rostopic echo /DNDB_depth` or find both retrieved and published imges/depthmap in your directory `your_katkin_ws/src/ROS-dndb-node/exampes`
+* To find the published depth map, in a new terminal type `rostopic echo /DNDB_depth` or find both retrieved and published imges/depth map in your directory `your_katkin_ws/src/ROS-dndb-node/exampes`
 * Press `Ctrl + c` or `Ctrl + z` to stop